Udzungwa Mountains National Park

 Summary of Facts

-• Best time to visit is during the dry season (June to October) for pleasant weather and optimal wildlife spotting
+• Best visited during the dry season (June to October) for pleasant weather and wildlife viewing.

-• Offers a range of hiking trails, including the popular Sanje Waterfalls Trail and the challenging Mwanihana Peak Trail
+• Offers a range of hiking trails, including the Sanje Waterfalls Trail and the challenging Mwanihana Peak Trail.

 Posted by